 During the very early stages of the pandemic, no interpreters were present on public broadcasts which led Deaf community members, organizations representing Deaf communities, and interpreter referral services to lobby their respective governments and/or local broadcasters with the demand that interpreters be provided.
-The result of this lobbying using rights-based arguments was that the first interpreter appeared on a televised news broadcast on March 23, 2020, in British Columbia and very soon after, other provinces followed suit.
+The result of this lobbying using rights-based arguments was that the first hearing interpreter appeared on a televised news broadcast on March 15, 2020, in Newfoundland.
+On March 23, 2020, the first Deaf interpreter appeared in British Columbia and very soon after, other provinces followed suit.
 However, the model of service provision that emerged for the geographically large Canada, where healthcare is a provincial responsibility, was anything but consistent.
 As these rights and lobby efforts converged, they also created stress for some participants.
 Six of the ten provinces and two territories implemented a model of co-interpreting teams (De Muelder & Heyerick 2013; Russell & McLaughlin, 2018; Stone & Russell, 2014), where Deaf interpreters were the public face of the sign language (ASL or LSQ) while three provinces and one territory utilized interpreters who were hearing.